Design and characterization of electronic fractals

-The behavior of electrons confined to zero, one, two or three dimensions has been widely described.
-Previous research, in particular from the experimental point of view, has mainly been limited to these integer dimensions.
-Fractional dimensions, which manifest themselves in fractal structures, could open a new range of possibilities.
-A suitable platform to create electronic fractals is constituted by the CO/Cu(111)-system.
-Here, surface-state electrons of the Cu(111) substrate are confined to a desired geometry by carbon monoxide molecules, acting as repulsive scatterers.
-Previously, this method was successfully employed for the 2D honeycomb lattice~\citeS{Manoharan2}, the Lieb lattice~\citeS{Slot20172}, and quasicrystals~\citeS{Collins20172}, making it an evident candidate for the realization of 2D (i.e. flat) fractal types. \\ \\ \textbf{Geometry}\\ The fractal of our choice is a \Spi triangle, commensurate with the triangular symmetry of the Cu(111) surface on which the CO molecules are positioned.
-In contrast to the basic \Spi triangle (shown in Fig.~1A~\citeS{Sierpinski2}), we chose a \Spi triangle with a honeycomb basis~\citeS{Oftadeh2, Shang2}.
-Fig.~\ref{FIG:geometry}A shows the geometry of the \Spi triangle with honeycomb basis for the first three generations $G(1)-G(3)$.
-The $G(1)$ triangle is characterized by three inequivalent artificial atomic sites: red (connectivity 1, i.e. number of nearest-neighbor sites $z$=1), green ($z$=2), and black ($z$=3).
-(Note that slightly different colors are used in the SI than in the paper to allow for a more in-depth analysis.)
-Three $G(1)$ triangles are interconnected to form a $G(2)$ triangle.
+The fractal of our choice is a \Spi triangle with a honeycomb basis~\citeS{Oftadeh2, Shang2}, commensurate with the triangular symmetry of the Cu(111) surface on which the CO molecules are positioned.
+Fig.~\ref{FIG:geometry}a shows the geometry of the \Spi triangle with honeycomb basis for the first three generations $G(1)-G(3)$.
+The $G(1)$ triangle is characterized by three inequivalent artificial atomic sites: red (connectivity 1, i.e. number of nearest-neighbor (NN) sites $z$=1), green ($z$=2), and black ($z$=3).
+(Note that slightly different colors are used in the Supplementary Information than in the paper to allow for a more in-depth analysis.) \\ Three $G(1)$ triangles are interconnected to form a $G(2)$ triangle.
 This changes the connectivity and/or environment of the initial red, green, and black sites.
 For instance, we distinguish between a 'red' corner site (still $z$=1) and a 'maroon' site which connects the $G(1)$ triangles (initially red site, but now with $z$=2).
-Similarly, there is a 'black' (still $z$=2) and a 'navy' site (still $z$=2, but with slightly different neighbors).
+Similarly, there is a 'black' (still $z$=3) and a 'navy' site (still $z$=3, but with slightly different neighbors).
 Three $G(2)$ triangles, or nine $G(1)$ triangles, are interconnected to form a $G(3)$ triangle.
 Here, a similar distinction is made for the no longer equivalent sites.
-Whereas the differences are only very subtle for most sites, it is important to distinguish between the 'salmon' sites connecting the $G(2)$ triangles (position of an initial red site, but with $z$=2) and the 'red' sites with their original character at the very corners of the triangle. \\ The corresponding positions of the CO molecules, which form the anti-configuration of the configuration of the electronic fractal, are shown in Fig.~\ref{FIG:geometry}B.\\ \\ \textbf{Size}\\ The energies at which the electronic states of the fractal emerge depend on the size - \textit{i.e.} the degree of confinement - of the "artificial atom" sites to which the Cu(111) surface-state electrons are confined, as reported by Gomes \emph{et al.}~\citeS{Manoharan2}.
+Whereas the differences are only very subtle for most sites, it is important to distinguish between the 'salmon' sites connecting the $G(2)$ triangles (position of an initial red site, but with $z$=2) and the 'red' sites with their original character at the very corners of the triangle. \\ The corresponding positions of the CO molecules, which form the anti-configuration of the fractal lattice, are shown in Fig.~\ref{FIG:geometry}b.
+In Fig.~\ref{FIG:geometry}c, both the \Spi lattice and the configuration of the CO molecules are shown.\\ \\ \textbf{Size}\\ The energies at which the electronic states of the fractal emerge depend on the size - \textit{i.e.} the degree of confinement - of the "artificial atom" sites to which the Cu(111) surface-state electrons are confined, as reported by Gomes \emph{et al.}~\citeS{Manoharan2}.
 On the one hand, the features need to appear above the onset of the Cu(111) surface state at $-0.45\,$eV.
-On the other hand, the contribution of the bulk states is less pronounced if the energy window is chosen below $\sim$$0.5\,$eV.
-For these reasons, we choose the same size of the artificial atom sites as the undoped honeycomb lattice with next-neighbor distances $a = 1.1\,$nm in Ref.~\citeS{Manoharan2}, which has features in the range $E \approx -0.2 \dots 0.1\,$eV.
+On the other hand, the contribution of the bulk states is less pronounced if the energy window is chosen below $\sim 0.5\,$eV.
+For these reasons, we choose the same size of the artificial atom sites as the undoped honeycomb lattice with NN distances $a = 1.1\,$nm reported by Gomes \emph{et al.}~\citeS{Manoharan2}, which has features in the range $E \approx -0.2 \dots 0.1\,$eV.\\ \\